syrkis/miiii/paper/main.typ

 == Evaluation

-In @atten_weight we see a vertical peroiodic pattern, which is expected, as the model is trained to predict the prime factorization of the number $a * 113 + b$.
+In @atten_weight we see a vertical periodic pattern, which is expected, as the model is trained to predict the prime factorization of the number $a * 113 + b$.
 #lorem(140)